francescomiliani/dividends-analyzer/README.md

 # Dividend Analyzer

-The idea for the project stems from the lack of a valid and convenient tool for analysing the dividends of Italian companies listed on the Italian Stock Exchange, in particular those belonging to the FTSE All Share index, and recently with the LSE and SIX.
+The idea for the project stems from the lack of a valid and convenient tool for analysing the dividends of Italian companies listed on the Italian Stock Exchange, in particular those belonging to the FTSE All Share index, and recently with the LSE (London Stock Exchange) and SIX (Swiss Stock Exchange).

 The goal is to analyse a list of dividend-paying companies in order to choose the best, most profitable ones on the basis of certain parameters such as dividend yield or yield ratio.